 These brightly flavored, chewy lemon white chocolate cookies have both fresh lemon zest and lemon oil for a citrusy punch.
 The creamy, sweet white chocolate chunks perfectly balance the tartness of the lemon.
 No chilling required - bake these vibrant lemon cookies in less than an hour!

-If you're looking for a delicious and easy cookie recipe, these chewy lemon white chocolate cookies with fresh lemon zest are sure to satisfy your sweet tooth.
-These cookies are bursting with bright citrus flavor and creamy pockets of melted white chocolate.
+These chewy lemon white chocolate cookies with fresh lemon zest are bursting with bright citrus flavor and creamy pockets of melted white chocolate.

 Both tangy and sweet, these white chocolate lemon cookies have a natural pale yellow color from the fresh lemon zest and egg.
-The dough doesn't require chilling, so you can make them in no time at all!
+The dough doesn't require chilling, so you can bake them quickly.

 I love a good lemon dessert.
 I've made flourless meyer lemon almond cake, vibrant lemon rhubarb bars, and creamy lemon mascarpone ice cream.
-My favorite citrus recipes usually have a bold taste, and these cookies are no exception!
-I achieve it here using both freshly grated lemon zest and concentrated lemon oil.
+My favorite citrus recipes are often bold in flavor.
+I achieve a bright, natural lemon taste in these cookies using both freshly grated lemon zest and concentrated lemon oil.

-White chocolate is an ideal pairing with bitter, acidic flavors.
+White chocolate is an excellent pairing with bitter, acidic flavors.
 I've combined it with earthy green tea powder in matcha white chocolate cookies, and with fresh raspberries in these easy raspberry and white chocolate blondies.
-Its sweetness helps temper the stronger, more vibrant ingredients, and adds a creamy texture to the cookies.
+Its sweetness helps temper the lemon and adds a creamy texture to the cookies.

 For more lemon cookies, check out these glazed cutout lemon shortbread cookies, and these Italian egg yolk cookies.